Electronic Engineering (EuroMasters) MSc

 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

-The MSc Euromasters complies with the structure defined by the Bologna Agreement, and thus it is in harmony with the Masters programme formats adhered to in European universities.
-Consequently, it facilitates student exchanges with our partner universities in the Erasmus Exchange programme.
+Our course complies with the structure defined by the Bologna Agreement, as such, it aligns with the masters course formats adhered to in European universities.
+It allows for student exchanges with our partner universities in the Erasmus Exchange programme.

-A number of bilateral partnerships exist with partner institutions at which students can undertake their project.
-Current partnerships held by the Department include the following:
+A number of bilateral partnerships exist with the partner institutions where you can carry out your project.
+Current partnerships held by the department include the following:

 - Brno University of Technology, Czech Republic